pedromassango/IBackdrop/README.md

 ### TODO

-- [ ] Handle Device Orientantion Changes
+- [x] Handle Device Orientantion Changes (you can set it in your manifest's activity tag)
 - [ ] Call Toolbar via XML (by reference)
 - [ ] Set a Front View Header (optional)
-- [ ] set Inative state to front layer when the back layer is visible
+- [ ] set Inative state to front layer when the back layer is visible (grey the layer)